broadinstitute/depmap_omics/README.md

 ### 3. Downloading and Postprocessing (often called **on local** in the notebooks) <a name="downloading-postprocessing"></a>

 This step will do a set of tasks:
-- clean some of the workspace for large useless files.
+- clean the workspaces by deleting large useless files, including unmapped bams.
 - retrieve from the workspace interesting QC results.
-- copy realigned bam files to some bucket.
+- copy realigned bam files to our own data storage bucket.
 - download the results.
-- remove all duplicate samples from our downloaded file (keeping only thee latest version of each samples).
+- remove all duplicate samples from our downloaded file (keeping only the latest version of each sample).
-- saving the current pipeline configuration.

 _You would only be interested here at minima in the result downloading_